 Want to talk about books?
 That’s my favorite subject.
-(Well, actually, my son is my very favorite subject, and I’m quite fond of my gentleman friend, cats, vegetable garden, Facebook, and live music—not necessarily in that order—but after that … ) In fact, I spend a lot of time talking about books in my blog, so do join me.
+(Well, actually, my son is my very favorite subject, and I’m quite fond of the Irishman (recently become my husband), the felines, my garden, Facebook, and live music—not necessarily in that order—but after that … ) In fact, I spend a lot of time talking about books in my blog, so do join me.

 I was born in Valdosta, Georgia, but grew up in California, and I consider the Golden State my home.
 For some years, however, I’ve made Middle Tennessee my base of operations, where I worked in the local publishing industry until making the move to freelance work.
 Currently I’m trying to find the line that exists between “work” and “not-work” whilst pursuing my editorial career from my upstairs office (and sometimes the back deck).
 I count many national publishing houses as clients, and spend my days making good books better.